List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Leech

 Leech is a slug-like creature with a large and bulky build who uses the suction pads on his hands, feet and mouth to siphon his opponent's life-force, rendering them helpless against him.
-In the cartoon, he did not have the "extra mouth" that the figure had.
+In the series, he did not have the "extra mouth" that the figure had.
 Instead, he used his suction cups to drain his enemies' life force.

 The second-season episode of the 2002 series "The Power of Grayskull" features the Horde in a flashback sequence, as an evil force from Ancient Eternia.
 Leech is seen among them in a non-speaking role and was imprisoned by King Grayskull in the dimension of Despondos together with Hordak and the rest of the Horde.
 Leech does not appear in the 2018 series.

-In the Masters of the Universe Classics toyline, Leech is a Slebetor Slugman that came from the bottom of Lake Gnarl when he was drawn to Hordak by a spell.
+In the Masters of the Universe Classics toyline, Leech is a Slebetor Slugman that came from the bottom of Lake Gnarl when he was drawn to Hordak by a spell by Hordak's lead witch.

 Leech is voiced by Lou Scheimer in the 1980s series.

 CBR voted Leech 3rd worst He-Man toy.